 Tips on Car Rental

-- Keep in mind that the price that is advertised almost never includes the insurance which will definitely blow up the cost.
+- Keep in mind that the price that is advertised rarely includes the insurance which will blow up the cost.
 I would recommend going for the full insurance but make sure you ask for 0 deductible and what it’s not included.

 However, although I don’t want to encourage bribing practice I understand that sometimes they make it so difficult that it’s inevitable, for the sake of peace and time-saving.

 Don’t give the police another reason for stopping you.
 Just remember to wear it.
-I remember a rare case when a police lady would drive beside me and kindly reminded me to put the seat belt on.
+I remember a rare case when a police lady would drive beside me and kindly remind me to put my seat belt on.
 That was kind of her.

 Driving at night

-In Mexico, the cars within the roundabouts have the priority.
+In Mexico, the cars within the roundabouts have priority.
 So keep that in mind.

 Be careful with scooters with 3,4,5 people on it, and people biking or walking on the side of the road.